COVID-19 & Your HVAC System: Your Questions Answered

 While coronavirus or COVID-19 is not the only major story in the news cycle anymore, experts warn that the pandemic is far from over.
 Though the nation’s top infectious disease experts are testing possible vaccines as you read this, it’s not expected that the vaccine will be widely available until early 2021.

 What does all this mean for your home and your family?
 Doctors and scientists alike warn against discarding all personal preventative measures such as the wearing of masks and social distancing until further research has been done.
 But with much of the country reopening to the public and many homeowners returning to work, many are wondering about the effectiveness and safety of our central air systems.

 Our team answers some of the top questions relating to COVID-19 and your HVAC system below:

 Can HVAC Systems Spread COVID-19?

-The American Society of Heating, Refrigerating and Air-Conditioning Engineers (ASHRAE) released an official statement in April saying they oppose any rumors that running your residential or commercial HVAC system would contribute to the spread of coronavirus.
+The American Society of Heating, Refrigerating and Air-Conditioning Engineers (ASHRAE) released an official statement in April saying they oppose any rumors that running your HVAC system would contribute to the spread of coronavirus.

 As of right now, zero reports have indicated that the disease can be spread from space-to-space transmission.
 Most cases are transmitted from person-to-person contact or by droplets expelled when coughing or sneezing, which is why social distancing and masks are so important as preventative measures.